-When the road was designated rustic in the2005 Olney Master Plan, the significant features were not specified.
+When the road was designated rustic in the 2005 Olney Master Plan, the significant features were not specified.
 A table in the Master Plan indicates that Batchellors Forest Road has outstanding natural features, outstanding vistas of rural landscape, and follows historic alignments.
-The features listed below should be designated as significant features.
+See the road profile for a complete list of significant features.